alyanazri/alyanazri/README.md

-# Hi there!👋 I'm Nur Alya Batrisyia
+# Hi there!👋 I'm Alya

 Welcome to my GitHub!
 I'm an Electrical and Electronics Engineering student specialising in Computer and Information Engineering.